Caring Voice Coalition will be closed Monday, May 29 in observance of Memorial day.

-Tracy Downing serves as an attorney for the U.S. Department of Veterans Affairs (VA) in Nashville, TN, where he works on Federal Government contract issues dealing primarily with healthcare construction, services, and supplies (including pharmaceuticals).
-Tracy is admitted before the U.S. Supreme Court, the Supreme Court of New Jersey, and the U.S. District Court for the District of New Jersey.
-Before coming to VA, he was a Contracting Officer for the Bureau of Indian Affairs (BIA) in their Reston, Virginia office.
+Tracy Downing serves as an attorney for the U.S. Department of Veterans Affairs (VA) in Nashville, Tenn., where he works on federal government contract issues dealing primarily with health care construction, services (including home oxygen and transplants), and supplies (including pharmaceuticals).
+Downing is admitted before the U.S. Supreme Court, the Supreme Court of New Jersey, and the U.S. District Court for the District of New Jersey.
+Before coming to VA, he was a contracting officer for the Bureau of Indian Affairs in their Reston, Va., office.

-In addition to his law degree, Tracy has earned a Bachelor’s Degree in Political Science and a Masters Degree in Public Policy.
+In addition to his law degree, Downing has earned a bachelor’s degree in political science and a master’s degree in public policy.